cognesy/instructor-php/notes/NOTES.md

 ### More consistent way to let user configure Instructor

 Currently, there are multiple ways to configure Instructor, which might be confusing.

-### Consistent way to turn on/off caching and debugging

-There is no way to turn on caching from developer's code - needs to be implemented.